Shraddhanand: Schools

 In 1892 Arya Samaj was split into two factions after a controversy over whether to make Vedic education the core curriculum at the DAV College Lahore.
-He left the organisation and formed the Punjab Arya Samaj.
+He left the organization and formed the Punjab Arya Samaj.
 The Arya Samaj was divided between the Gurukul Section and the DAV Section.
 Shraddhanand headed for Gurukuls.
 In 1897, when Pandit Lekh Ram was assassinated, Shraddhanand succeeded him.
 He headed the 'Punjab Arya Pratinidhi Sabha', and started its monthly journal, Arya Musafir.
 In 1902 he established a Gurukul in Kangri, India near Haridwar.
-This school is now recognised as Gurukul Kangri University.
+This school is now recognized as Gurukul Kangri University.

 In 1917, Mahatma Munshi Ram took sanyas as "Swami Shradhanand Saraswati".

 Shraddhanand established Gurukul Indraprashtha in Aravali near Faridabad, Haryana.

 Activism

 In 1917, Shraddhanand left Gurukul to become an active member of the Hindu reform movements and the Indian Independence movement.
 He began working with the Congress, which he invited to hold its session at Amritsar in 1919.
 This was because of the Jalianwala massacre, and no one in the Congress Committee disagreed to have a session at Amritsar.
 Motilal Nehru presided over the session.

 He also joined the nationwide protest against the Rowlatt Act.
 The same year he protested in front of a posse of Gurkha soldiers at the Clock Tower in Chandni Chowk, then was allowed to proceed.
 In the early 1920s he emerged as an important force in the Hindu Sangathan (consolidation) movement, which was a by product of the now revitalised Hindu Mahasabha.

 Swami Shradhanand was the only Hindu Sanyasi who addressed a huge gathering from the minarets of the main Jama Masjid New Delhi, for national solidarity and Vedic dharma starting his speech with the recitation of Vedic mantras.

 He wrote on religious issues in both Hindi and Urdu.
 He published newspapers in the two languages as well.
 He promoted Hindi in the Devanagri script, helped the poor and promoted the education of women.
 By 1923, he left the social arena and plunged whole-heartedly into his earlier work of the shuddhi movement (re-conversion to Hinduism), which he turned into an important force within Hinduism.
 In 1922, Dr. Ambedkar called Shraddhanand “the greatest and most sincere champion of the Untouchables”.

 In late 1923, he became the president of Bhartiya Hindu Shuddhi Sabha, created with an aim of reconverting Muslims, specifically 'Malkana Rajputs' in the western United Province.
 This brought him into direct confrontation with Muslim clerics and leaders of the time.
 1,63,000 Malkana Rajputs were converted back to Hindu fold due to this movement.